-Every 10 seconds someone dies from diabetes, and in the time it’s taken me to recite this poem, 15 people will die.”
+Every 10 seconds someone dies from diabetes, and in the time it’s taken me to recite this poem, 15 people will die.

 This haunting spoken word poem comes from The Bigger Picture, an organization spreading diabetes awareness.

 I cried when I watched this video.
 A frightening reality planted itself in front of me as I remembered that my own grandmother had passed away from type 2 diabetes almost 20 years ago.
-She spent her last years injecting multiple daily insulin shots, in and out of a hospital bed 300 km away from her hometown.
+She spent her last years injecting multiple daily insulin shots, in and out of a hospital bed 300 kilometres away from her hometown.
 I remember my mother telling me that Nan used to drink a lot of soda.

 The implications of a disease are hard to fully grasp unless you or someone you love has suffered through it.
 But even more horrifying than my Nan’s sole story is the fact that type 2 diabetes is a reality for millions of people worldwide at this very moment.
 In America alone, over 29 million people were diagnosed with type 2 diabetes in 2012.
-It stands as the 7th leading cause of death in that country.
+It stands as the seventh leading cause of death in that country.

-Think About The Sugar You Consume
+Think About the Sugar You Consume

-According to these statistics, Americans consume close to 50 billion liters of soda per year, which equates to about 216 liters, or about 57 gallons per person.
+According to these statistics, Americans consume close to 50 billion liters of soda per year, which equates to about 216 liters, or about 57 gallons, per person.
 That is a colossal amount of sugar.
-And not just any sugar, but some of the worst we know of – high fructose corn syrup (HFCS).
+And not just any sugar, but some of the worst we know of — high fructose corn syrup (HFCS).

 Tragically, high fructose corn syrup, in the form of soda, has become the number one source of calories in the United States, and it is very clear that it is the primary cause of the obesity and type 2 diabetes epidemic.

 Soda companies are masters at fooling customers and masking their products as fun, cool, and delicious.
-Take this commercial for example:
+Take this commercial, for example: